Hardeep171/Java-Script-Projects/README.md

 # Assignments-of-js
-This repo contains my js projects
+This repo contains all my js projects